Death of Garry Hoy

 Garry Hoy (January 28, 1954 – July 9, 1993) was a Canadian lawyer who died when he fell from the 24th floor of his office building at the Toronto-Dominion Centre in Toronto, Ontario.
-In an attempt to prove to a group of prospective articling students that the building's glass windows were unbreakable — a stunt he had performed without incident many times before — he threw his body against the glass; however this time the entire window frame gave way, and Hoy fell to his death.
+In an attempt to prove to a group of prospective articling students that the building's glass windows were unbreakable—a stunt he had performed without incident before—he threw his body against the window.
+The glass shattered and Hoy fell to his death.

 Background

 Three of the Toronto-Dominion Centre's towers: (left to right) the Ernst & Young Tower, TD Bank Tower, and TD North Tower.
-Hoy fell from the TD Bank Tower (known at the time as the Toronto Dominion Bank Tower).
+Hoy fell from the TD Bank Tower (known at the time as the Toronto-Dominion Bank Tower).

-Hoy was a popular partner and corporate and securities law specialist for the law firm of Holden Day Wilson in Toronto.
+Hoy was called to the Ontario bar in 1979.
+In 1993, he was a partner at law firm Holden Day Wilson in Toronto, specialising in securities and mining law.
 While giving a tour of the Toronto-Dominion Centre to a group of dozens of articling students, he attempted to demonstrate the strength of the structure's window glass by slamming himself into a window.
 He had performed this stunt many times in the past, bouncing harmlessly off the glass.
-After one attempt with the same result, Hoy tried again, but the window separated from its frame, causing the intact window and Hoy to fall from the 24th floor, killing Hoy.
+After one attempt with the same result, Hoy tried again, but this time the window shattered and he fell to his death from the 24th floor.

 Structural engineer Bob Greer said "I don't know of any building code in the world that would allow a 160 lb man to run up against a glass and withstand it."

+A crisis team from the Clarke Institute of Psychiatry was reportedly brought in to provide counselling for Hoy's colleagues, who were described by The Globe and Mail as being shocked and traumatised.
+On 15 July 1993, the law firm closed for the day to allow partners and employees to attend a memorial service for Hoy at the University of Toronto.

-The shock of losing one of its most successful and popular lawyers was a contributing factor in the decline and closing of Holden Day Wilson in 1996, which at the time was the largest law firm closure in Canada.
+The shock of losing one of its most successful and popular lawyers was a contributing factor in the decline and closure in 1996 of Holden Day Wilson, which at the time was the largest law firm closure in Canada.
+When the firm announced its impending closure, managing director Peter Lauwers explained: "Garry was a prince of a guy and in some respects the glue that held together the more fractious elements of the firm."